Herbert MATTER

 (1907 – 1984)

 In 1936, Matter immigrated to the United States and worked as a photographer for Vogue and Harper's Bazaar.
-In 1939, he designed the interior of the Swiss pavilion at the World's Fair in New York.
-He then presented the image of a dynamic Switzerland by creating a monumental three-dimensional photomontage.
+In 1939, he designed the interior of the Swiss pavilion at the New York World Fair, in which he presented the image of a dynamic Switzerland by creating a monumental three-dimensional photomontage.

-With his photomontage, overprints and use of negatives, Herbert Matter revolutionized the design of posters.
-He created an impression of speed through the use of arrows, straight lines, grids and sharp flat areas.
+Thanks to his photomontage, overprints and use of negatives, Herbert Matter has revolutionised the making of poster.
+In his works, he creates an impression of speed through the use of arrows, straight lines, grids and vivid flat colours.
+His innovative and iconic works left their mark on 20th-century design.

 Sold